Josh236061/team-profile-generator/README.md

 # team-profile-generator
 Rice Bootcamp Challenge Assignment 10: Team Profile Generator

+## Introduction
+Object-Oriented Programming Challenge: Team Profile Generator Your challenge is to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

+Because this Challenge will require the use of the Inquirer package, ensure that you install and use Inquirer version 8.2.4.
+To do so, use the following command in your project folder: npm i inquirer@8.2.4.

+Testing is key to making code maintainable, you’ll also write unit tests for each part of your code and ensure that it passes all of them.

 ## User Story
 AS A manager
 I WANT to generate a webpage that displays my team's basic info